futurecolors/fc.tape/README.md

 ### frameChangeDuration (integer)

-Duration of transition between frames in milliseconds for `gradually` mode, for normal mode - number of milliseconds each frame is vivible during animation.
+Duration of transition between frames in milliseconds for `gradually` mode, for normal mode - number of milliseconds each frame is visible during animation.

 If `gradually` is set to `true`, you might experience slowdowns in animations when calling widget methods more frequently than `frameChangeDuration` as transitions